Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 .. figure:: img/using_tilesets_properties.webp
    :align: center
-   :alt: Adjusting TileSet atlas properties in the dedicated inspector (part of the TileSet panel)
+   :alt: Adjusting LayeredTileSet atlas properties in the dedicated inspector (part of the LayeredTileSet panel)

-   Adjusting TileSet atlas properties in the dedicated inspector (part of the TileSet panel)
+   Adjusting LayeredTileSet atlas properties in the dedicated inspector (part of the LayeredTileSet panel)

 The following properties can be adjusted on the atlas:

-- **ID:** The identifier (unique within this TileSet), used for sorting.
+- **ID:** The identifier (unique within this LayeredTileSet), used for sorting.
 - **Name:** The human-readable name for the atlas.
 Use a descriptive name here for organizational purposes (such as "terrain", "decoration", etc).
 - **Margins:** The margins on the image's edges that should not be selectable as